Asthma Facts and Figures

 - Asthma symptoms include trouble breathing (shortness of breath), wheezing, coughing, and tightness or pain in the chest.

 - Asthma symptoms can be triggered by different things for different people.
-Allergens, like dust or animal/pet dander, are common triggers.
-Some people also develop asthma symptoms in response to exercise, stress, or cold air.
+Allergens, like dust or pet dander, are common triggers.
+Some people also develop asthma symptoms in response to certain foods or to exercise.

 - There is no cure for asthma, but appropriate treatment prevents asthma attacks and can help you have a better quality of life.